Jhoneric12/Enlistment_System_AOT/README.md

-# Enlisment and Record Management System AOT
+# Enlistment and Records Management System AOT

 FOR EDUCATIONAL PUPOSES ONLY